 - Credit obtained in a doula certificate program may transfer for those wishing to continue in a medical- or health-related degree program.

 Certificates for Birth or Labor Doulas

 Workshop and training opportunities for birth and labor doulas focus on preparation for childbirth.
 Students learn the physical and emotional support strategies often necessary during the birthing process.
 Birth doulas can be responsible for relaying information to the expectant mother, as well as ensuring that the birthing experience is as pleasant as possible.
-Students in these programs also study topics like:

 Certificates for Postpartum Doulas